ToniWonKanobi/theoveranalyzed.net/README.md

 * `TWITTER_ACCESS_TOKEN`
 * `TWITTER_TOKEN_SECRET`

-Additionally, a couple of variables up at the top of the file need to be set:
+Additionally, a couple of variables up at the top of the file need to be set inside `config.js`:

 * `twitterUsername` - the username of the Twitter account that will be tweeted from.
 * `twitterClientNeedle` - a portion of the client's name

+These variables are located inside the `config.js` file.

 Upon startup, and when the caches are cleaned, Camel will look at the most recent tweets by the account in question by the app with a name that contains `twitterClientNeedle`.
 It